Architecture

 System overview

-- Guardian Server stores state snapshots and deltas, authenticates requests, validates changes against the network, and coordinates multi-party workflows.
+- Guardian authenticates clients, stores state snapshots and deltas, acknowledges accepted deltas, and coordinates proposals.

 Each account is independently configured on Guardian with its own authentication policy and storage.
 Clients interact with Guardian through either gRPC or HTTP - both interfaces expose the same semantics.